ozkary/ozkary.github.io/_posts/2023/2023-05-27-data-engineering-process-fundamentals-pipeline-orchestration-exercise.md

 ### List of resources that are needed

- These are the resources that are used by the code.
+ These are the resource names that are used by the code.

 - Data lake name
     - mta_data_lake